 It has been reported that in the 1940s, many pilots flew under the bridge with their planes including the Flight Lieutenant Peter Isaacson during tour around Australia to raise funds for the war effort.
 The famous Bridge Climb started in 1998.
 It attracts tourists as well as locals as the view is supposed to be breathtaking.
 Several celebrities are reported to have climbed Sydney’s Harbour Bridge including Prince Frederik and Princess Mary of Denmark, Matt Damon, Hugo Weaving, Sarah Ferguson, Cathy Freeman, Kylie Minogue and Kostya Tszyu.

-At yovisto, you may learn more about Lessons in Bridge Engineering in a lecture by John Stanton.
+At yovisto academic video search, you may learn more about Lessons in Bridge Engineering in a lecture by John Stanton.

 References and Futher Reading:

 - Sydney Harbour Bridge Website

 - Sidney Harbour Bridge at Wikidata

 - Air views of the opening celebrations, 19 March 1932 / photographed by W. E. Searle

 - Sydney Harbour Bridge turns 75 – Feature from Daily Telegraph

 - Account of an illegal bridge climb in 1961

 - Timeline of the Top 100 bridges with the longest span, via Wikidata